ialexanderbrito/ecoleta/README.md

 # Acesse a pasta do projeto no seu terminal/cmd
 $ cd ecoleta

-# Vá para a pasta da aplicação Front End
+# Vá para a pasta da aplicação FrontEnd
 $ cd frontend

 # Instale as dependências